Devyanshu/NBIS_python/README.md

  #### TODO
-   - Write explanation for the files test gpg
+   - Write explanation for the files.